 Types of Tax Negotiation and Settlements

-The two main ways the IRS allows individuals to satisfy their tax debt for less than the total balance are the Offer in Compromise or Partial Payment Installment Agreement.
+The two main ways the IRS allows individuals to satisfy their tax liability for less than the total balance are the Offer in Compromise or Partial Payment Installment Agreement.
 The Offer in Compromise is the settlement offer and allows you to relieve your tax liability for much less than you owe.
-A partial payment installment agreement is a payment plan with smaller payments than the regular installment plan offered by the IRS and typically the statute of limitations on the tax debt is reached before the full amount is collected – meaning the rest of the balance is no longer owed.
+A partial payment installment agreement is a payment plan with smaller payments than the regular installment plan offered by the IRS and typically the statute of limitations on the tax liability is reached before the full amount is collected – meaning the rest of the balance is no longer owed.

 Additionally, the IRS will allow most people to reduce the amount of taxes owed with a penalty abatement.
 This is offered to people who can show a justifiable reason for not filing or paying their taxes on time.

-When You Do Not have a Good Chance of a Tax Settlement
+When You Do Not Have a Good Chance of a Tax Settlement

 Get Settlement Help